Khushin30/Khushin30/README.md

 - 🌱 I’m currently learning **Concepts and frameworks related to ML and Quantum Computing**

-- 👯 I’m looking to collaborate on **Any software development projects**

 - 🤝 I’m looking for help with **Getting hired at a software development role**

 - 📫 How to reach me **khushinpat@gmail.com**